Tip 1 – How to Pack for a Cruise

 For some people packing for a cruise can be a daunting and many simply hate the task.
 Others love it as it means they are one step closer to enjoying their next cruise adventure!
-The good thing is that once completed; you can simply sit back look forward to your cruise vacation with all the beautiful ports of call you will experience.
+The good thing is that once completed; you can simply sit back and look forward to your cruise vacation with all the beautiful ports of call you will experience.
 If you plan your packing well, your cruise essentials will be taken care of and you will not have to worry about forgetting a thing.

 - The region in which you are cruising in – Hot or Cold Climate